Dutch Oven Roast Chicken With A Lemon & Herb Butter

 Let’s turn this into a meal with some sides…

 Where do I start?!
+Give me all the roast chicken sides!
 This roast chicken pairs beautifully with:

 FAQ’s